mamchecker/mamchecker/mamchecker/r/df/en.rst

 but it was usable already.
 During that time I added mostly exercises, some summaries or other texts that did fit into the topics in class.

+The name came about from this school's abbreviation of the subject mathematics as MAM.

 Since summer 2013 I restructured the code and added user management and I translated the exercises and texts into English.